ctrl-escp/hiddencoder/README.md

 # Hiddencoder
-Encode ASCII strings into zero-width unicode characters, and decode back into ASCII
+Encode ASCII strings into zero-width unicode characters (hiddencoded), and decode back into ASCII

 ## Description
 A simple encode-decode tool.
-Got the idea from [@FakeUnicode](https://twitter.com/FakeUnicode)'s [tweet](https://twitter.com/FakeUnicode/status/882419542990831616).
+Got the idea from [@FakeUnicode](https://twitter.com/FakeUnicode)'s [tweet](https://twitter.com/FakeUnicode/status/882419542990831616), and the great breakdown on [Stefan Judis' blog post](https://www.stefanjudis.com/blog/hidden-messages-in-javascript-property-names/).

-This tool takes an ASCII string and encodes it into zero-width unicode characters, which won't show up when printing the unescaped string.
+This tool takes an ASCII string and encodes it into zero-width unicode characters, which won't show up when printing the unescaped string (a hiddencoded string).
 A decode operation is also available.

 ## Usage